hazzard993/love-typescript-template/README.md

 ## Making changes

 1. Modify the `.ts` files under `src` or create some new ones
-2. Execute `npm run build` to build the `.lua` files
+2. Execute `npm run build-and-start` to build the `.lua` files and run the project
-3. Execute `npm start` to run your project again
-4. Head back to step 1 and make your changes again
+3. Head back to step 1 and make your changes again

-Alternatively, you can run `npm run watch` to automatically re-transpile files you modify, keep another terminal handy to run `npm start` when you want to run the project.
+Alternatively, you can run `npm run watch` to automatically re-transpile files you modify.

 ## Links
 - [LÖVE 2D Wiki](https://love2d.org/wiki/Main_Page)